mcinteerj/rdbms-mdb-migration-workshop/guides/easy/data-migration/README.md

 ## Query

-For our exemple in the start section the query will be **'SELECT * FROM customers'** because we want to build our MongoDB Database with one document per Customer.
+For this exercise in the start section the query will be **'SELECT * FROM customers'** because we want to build our MongoDB Database with one document per Customer.
 This query will return all of the values countained in the customers table.
 You can try the query on your MySQL shell to see what the data looks like.
-------mysqlShell--------

 ## Template